Specification and towers in shift spaces: Consequences of strong positive recurrence

-Now we deduce statistical properties for the unique equilibrium state.
-We follow the formulation given by Cyr and Sarig in \cite{CS09} which is most convenient to our present setting.
+To obtain the statistical properties claimed in conclusions \ref{bernoulli}--\ref{analytic}, we use the formulation given by Cyr and Sarig in \cite{CS09}, which is most convenient to our present setting.
 What follows could also be done using the machinery of Young towers developed in \cite{lY98,lY99}.